flutter/website/src/development/add-to-app/ios/project-setup.md

 {{site.alert.note}}
   You can run in Debug mode on a simulator or a real device, and Release on a real device.
-Learn more at [Flutter's build modes][build modes of Flutter]
+Learn more about [Flutter's build modes][build modes of Flutter]

   To leverage Flutter debugging functionality